Rigging A Boat:

 Once it has been determined that the pins are at 90 degrees to the reference plane, or adjusted so, the pitch-bushing pairs can be used to adjust pitch.
 To do this the lock must be removed from the pin.
 Select 1 pair of the 4 bushing pairs: 4,4 degree, 5,3 degree, 6,2 degree, and 7,1 degree.
 The pairs are identified by the indented numbers in the top of the bushing.
 When inserting the bushing into the lock note that that the bushing must be reversed top and bottom to get the proper angle.
 After changing bushings be careful to keep the same number of washers over and under the lock as before so that the same height and clearance left over right is maintained.

 Rigger Spread or Span: Spread is the distance between the centerlines of the lock pins of sculling boats.
 Span is the distance between the centerline of the boat and the centerline of the pin and sweep boats.
-For sculling boats the spread ranges between 156 and 163cm with most common being 160cm.
+For sculling boats the spread ranges between 156 and 163cm, with the most common being 160cm.
 Sweep boats will range between 81 to 86cm.
 To assure equal leverage, a measurement from the port side track to the starboard lock and vise versa is made.
 The actual measurement number is not noted, but must be identical at all positions, both port and starboard so that the boat will pull straight.

 Adjusting Dreher Carbon Foot Stretchers: